Open-Data-Science-at-SIO/RNAseq-workshop-2017/evaluation.md

     parallel libx11-dev python3-venv last-align transdecoder
 ```

+BUSCO requires python 3.
-Create a virtual environment with python 3 and enter into it
+Create a virtual environment with python 3 and enter into it:

 ```
 virtualenv -p python3 ~/bin/py3